Orekaria/digital_thermostat/README.md

 - Get VisualStudio Code, install PlatformIO
 - Set the correct platform and baud rate (115200)
+- Customize the Shared.h parameters
+  - Set the correct REF<->GND voltage
   - Change the DEBUG variable to true, to see the log

 # Bill of materials